KB ID 0001473

 Now we need to uninstall CA Services from this server.
 Server Manager > Manage > Remove Roles and Services > Next.

-REMOVE all the CA role services first! > Complete the Wizard, then launch the wizard again and select ‘Active Directory Certificate Services’ > At the pop-up select ‘Remove Features’ > Next.
+REMOVE all the CA role services > Complete the Wizard, then launch the wizard again and select ‘Active Directory Certificate Services’ > At the pop-up select ‘Remove Features’ > Next.

 Next > Next > Next > Close.